-For the ancient Egyptians, the image of the goddess Isis suckling her son Horus was a powerful symbol of rebirth that was carried into the Ptolemaic Period and later transferred to Rome, where the cult of the goddess was established.
-This piece of faience sculpture joins the tradition of pharaonic Egypt with the artistic style of the Ptolemaic Period.
-On the goddess’ head is the throne hieroglyph that represents her name.
+For the ancient Egyptians the image of the goddess Isis suckling her son Horus was a powerful symbol of rebirth that was carried into the Ptolemaic period and later transferred to Rome, where the cult of the goddess was established.
+This piece of faience sculpture joins the tradition of pharaonic Egypt with the artistic style of the Ptolemaic period.
+On the goddess's head is the throne hieroglyph that represents her name.
 She also wears a vulture head-covering reserved for queens and goddesses.
 Following ancient conventions for indicating childhood, Horus is naked and wears a single lock of hair on the right side of his head.